holgerkoch/adfds300/README.md

 # adfds300
 alternate display for CBE DS300

-Goal of the project is, to create a sheap but functional alternate display for the ELB CBE DS300.
+Goal of the project is, to create a cheap but functional alternate display for the ELB CBE DS300.
 At the moment, the following characteristics are planed:

 * visualization of all information vom the DS 300.
 For example: water, dump water, connection between the batteries (simulated D+), voltage of B1 and B2, temperature in/out
 * time and date from GPS